What we don’t know might be killing us

 Objective and unbought scientists must start looking at the short and long-term effects of what ingested microplastics in our bottled water do, and if cancers can be definitively linked to plastics.
 Is drinking water out of single-use plastic dangerous?
 The data isn’t definitive.

 But maybe the answer is to stop creating the plastic garbage in the first place because a real danger that we can prove right now is the plastic pollution crisis.
-Reach for a better option, a truly recyclable option, like a paper carton, or the new hybrid reusable aluminum PATHWATER bottle.
-Better yet, refill a bottle you carry with you and stop buying single-use everything!
+You can save yourself, your neighbors, your neighbors in the ocean, and maybe keep some beaches clean.
+Reach for a better option, a truly recyclable option, like the new hybrid reusable aluminum PATHWATER bottle.